DelphineHun-student/Series02-RStudio-DelphineHun/readme.md

   *“A paired t-test revealed that performance was significantly higher after treatment compared to before (t(7) = –5.40, p = 0.001).”*
 - Non-significant results explicitly reported, e.g.:
   *“No significant difference in weight was found between snorers and non-snorers (p > 0.05).”*

 ---

-## 6. Limits of the Analysis
-- Some associations were weak or explained little variance.
-- Non-normality and missing data reduced statistical power.
-- Parametric assumptions often not satisfied → reliance on non-parametric tests.

----